Stewardship of our local & global environments

 As a packaging producer, APC does not directly control the packaging that our customers introduce into the marketplace.
 However, APC does have a responsibility to be a valued resource and support our customers’ sustainability initiatives.
 It is APC’s goal to have a broad array of packaging solutions that can be readily suited to support the needs of our customer base.
 APC supports our customers through multiple methods, including:

 Education The APC Sustainability Playbook was developed in 2018 as a platform to illustrate the various sustainable options available for flexible packaging.
 This playbook covers a broad variety of sustainable strategies, including source reduction, design for recycle, design for compost, inclusion of renewable content and use of post-consumer recycled content.
 This playbook serves as a roadmap for our customers so they better understand the options available and can make informed choices that support their efforts.
+Continuing education to our customers is provided through our quarterly newsletter "Sustainable Times".

 Collaboration It’s often necessary to collaborate to support sustainable developments.
 Overcoming limitations due to limited choice in materials technologies, process technologies and infrastructure is often necessary to overcome challenges during conversion, distribution, use and end of life.

-Design for Recycle
+Design for Recycle - Film Based and Paper Based

 - Clear-Barrier Fitmented Stand-Up Pouch: Collaborative development designed to meet the front-of-store drop-off recyclability requirement.
 To meet this requirement, the pouch had to be redesigned with all PE-based materials.
 The challenge with these PE-based materials is lower dimensional stability and heat resistance.
 APC worked with several partners to develop this package option and ultimately used ultrasonic sealing to create the final package.